NikishaChhima/Ticketing_GUI_System_Java_SQL/README.md

 # Ticketing_GUI_System_Java_SQL

 <h2>Project Description</h2>
 This project consists of a GUI Ticketing Booking System made using Java and SQL.
 I integrated a database component, implemented design patterns, used <a href="https://github.com/srn1153/pdcAssignment2/tree/master">GitHub for version control</a>, and incorporated necessary unit tests.
 Additionally, I applied OOP concepts such as abstraction, encapsulation, inheritance and polymorphism, while creating multiple classes with necessary relationships.
 I also needed to consider invalid responses from the user.
+Please see zip file above to view project.
 <br />